 These truffles are so chocolatey and rich, you are likely to be satisfied with just a few.
 I normally need only one or two to satiate the sweet craving.

 Truffles are made from chocolate ganache – a smooth dairy-based paste.
 They contain only two key ingredients: dark chocolate and double cream.

 For a low-carb version, we need to use unsweetened chocolate, and add a sugar-free sweetener to the mix.

-The secret to great truffles is getting the highest possible quality – the purest, darkest chocolate and the freshest cream you can find.
+The secret to great truffles is getting the highest possible quality products – the purest, darkest chocolate, and the freshest cream you can find.

 Best sugar-free chocolate brands

 The best chocolate for this recipe would be premium, unsweetened dark chocolate – ideally just 100% cocoa solids and nothing else.

 I found the following brands that produce top quality sugar-free chocolate: